-DATE: SUBJECT: SURETY AGREEMENT FOR DEVELOPMENT NAME: DEVELOPMENT PERMIT NUMBER: LOCATION: PHASE SUBMITTED FOR FINAL PLATTING OR DEVELOPMENT APPROVAL: SUBJECT IMPROVEMENTS: As specifically identified and described as follows: Final street topping, [for those streets ident] [as attached hereto as Schedul ified on the attached plat of the subdivision] [as listed as follows le A]; and, The construction of all sidewalks, [as identi ified on the attached plat of the subdivision] [as listed as follows e B]; and, The installation of the final landscaping, [as follows:] [as attached hereto or identified on the approved Buffer and Landscape Plan] [as listed as a Schedule C]; and, Grassing all street shoulders and easements follows:] [as attached hereto as s, [as identified on the attached plat of the subdivision] [as listed as Schedule D].
-To the MAYOR AND CITY COUNCIL of the C City of Duluth: This is to advise that , as Issuer, is holding at the reques ards and requirements of the Unified Develop ey will not be released until such time that v have been properly and satisfactorily complet , as Issuer, is holding at the reques incipal, the total amount of \$ as an assignment we will be constructed and completed in accordance with the standard coment Code of the City of Duluth, Georgia, and further that this moneye are notified by the City of Duluth that the subject improvements and accepted by the City, as evidenced by the return of this letter by the authorized agent of the Mayor and City Council of the City of cordance with the standards and requirement the responsible official of the City of Duluth, without further action, the total amount of th ould fail to construct and complete the subject improvements in actes of said Unified Development Code, upon written notification from this party as Surety will pay to the City of Duluth immediately, and a e assignment indicated above (less the actual cost of covered impand and accepted by the City as to reasonableness); provided, how nount held as an assignment. the subject improvements will not become the tees that any liens or encumbrances that exist or may be placed or ne responsibility of the City under any circumstances, and that any thy the Principal to the satisfaction of the Insurer prior to the release
+D/(12 SUBJECT: SURETY AGREEMENT FOR P ERFORMANCE GUARANTEE DEVELOPMENT NAME: LOCATION: PHASE SUBMITTED FOR FINAL PLATTING OF R DEVELOPMENT APPROVAL: SUBJECT IMPROVEMENTS: As specifically ide ntified and described as follows: Final street topping, [for those streets identified ] [as attached hereto as Schedule A d on the attached plat of the subdivision] [as listed as follows: \( \); and, The construction of all sidewalks, [as identified] [as attached hereto as Schedule B d on the attached plat of the subdivision] [as listed as follows: ]; and, The installation of the final landscaping, [as ider follows:] [as attached hereto on So ntified on the approved Buffer and Landscape Plan] [as listed as chedule C]; and, Grassing all street shoulders and easements, [a follows:] [as attached hereto as Sch as identified on the attached plat of the subdivision] [as listed as ledule D].
+To the MAYOR AND CITY COUNCIL of the City of Duluth: This is to advise that pal, the total amount of \$ as Issuer, is holding at the request of, as Princi pal, the total amount of \$ as an assignment and requirements of the Unified Development Co not be released until such time that we are notific properly and satisfactorily completed and accep ill be constructed and completed in accordance with the standards ode of the City of Duluth, Georgia, and further that this money will ed by the City of Duluth that the subject improvements have been ted by the City, as evidenced by the return of this letter of credit orized agent of the Mayor and City Council of the City of Duluth, ance with the standards and requirements of sa responsible official of the City of Duluth, this part further action, the total amount of the assignmer ail to construct and complete the subject improvements in accordated Unified Development Code, upon written notification from the y as Surety will pay to the City of Duluth immediately, and without indicated above (less the actual cost of covered improvements by the City as to reasonableness); provided, however, the amount gnment.

+This is also to advise that the Issuer guarantees that any liens or encumbrances that exist or may be placed on the subject improvements will not become the responsibility of the City under any circumstances, and that any such liens or encumbrances shall be satisfied by the Principal to the satisfaction of the Insurer prior to the release of this letter of credit by the City.